0732sta/Database-beginner/README.md

 # DS-implement
  Database system.
  a practical approach using 'oracle sql developer' with example connection database (hr) that software provided.
  It can improve your sql skill.
+Thanks to my dear lecturer (ICT502)